-(a) You acknowledge and agree that the creation of an Account under the Trust subjects your Account to ongoing fees as described in the Program Disclosure Statement.

-(b) You have received and read the Program Disclosure Statement for the Bright Start Direct-Sold College Savings Program and have carefully reviewed all the information contained therein, including information provided by or with respect to the Trust and the Program Manager.
+- (a) You acknowledge and agree that the creation of an Account under the Trust subjects your Account to ongoing fees as described in the Program Disclosure Statement. - (b) You have received and read the Program Disclosure Statement for the Bright Start Direct-Sold College Savings Program and have carefully reviewed all the information contained therein, including information provided by or with respect to the Trust and the Program Manager.
 You have been given an opportunity, within a reasonable time prior to the date of this Agreement, to ask questions and receive answers concerning (i) an investment in the Trust, (ii) the terms and conditions of the Trust and (iii) this Agreement and to obtain such additional information necessary to verify the accuracy of any information furnished.
 You have had the opportunity to ask questions of a representative of the Bright Start Direct-Sold College Savings Program and you and your tax, legal, or investment advisors have received satisfactory answers to any questions asked.
-You also agree that you have had the opportunity to review and hereby approve and consent to all compensation paid or received by any party connected with the Trust or any of its investments as disclosed in the Program Disclosure Statement.

-(c) You acknowledge and agree that the value of your Account will increase or decrease based on the investment performance of the investment Portfolio or Portfolios of the Trust in which the Account is then invested.
+You also agree that you have had the opportunity to review and hereby approve and consent to all compensation paid or received by any party connected with the Trust or any of its investments as disclosed in the Program Disclosure Statement. - (c) You acknowledge and agree that the value of your Account will increase or decrease based on the investment performance of the investment Portfolio or Portfolios of the Trust in which the Account is then invested.
 YOU UNDERSTAND THAT THE VALUE OF ANY ACCOUNT MAY BE MORE OR LESS THAN THE AMOUNT INVESTED IN THE ACCOUNT.
 You agree that all underlying investment decisions will be made by the Treasurer.
 You understand that you may only direct the investment of contributions to the Program (or earnings thereon) no more than two times in a calendar year.
-You also acknowledge and agree that neither the State of Illinois, the Trust, the Trustee, the Treasurer, the Program Manager, nor any other advisor or consultant retained by or on behalf of the Trust makes any guarantee that you will not suffer a loss of the amount invested in any Account.

-(d) You understand that as long as Union Bank & Trust Company serves as Program Manager for the Bright Start Direct-Sold College Savings Program and is performing services for the Trust, it may follow the directives of the Treasurer.
-When acting in such capacity, Union Bank & Trust Company will have no liability to you or any other Beneficiary of this Agreement.

-(e) You acknowledge and agree that participation in the Bright Start Direct-Sold College Savings Program does not guarantee that any Beneficiary: (i) will be accepted as a student by an Institution of Higher Education; (ii) if accepted, will be permitted to continue as a student; (iii) will be treated as a state resident of any state for tuition purposes; (iv) will graduate from any Institution of Higher Education; or (v) will achieve any particular treatment under applicable state or federal financial aid program.
-You also acknowledge and agree that neither the State of Illinois, the Trust, the Trustee, the Treasurer, the Program Manager, nor any other advisor or consultant retained by or on behalf of the Trust makes any such representation or guarantee. (f) You acknowledge and agree that no Account will be used as collateral for any loan.
-Any attempted use of an Account as collateral for a loan will be void.
+You also acknowledge and agree that neither the State of Illinois, the Trust, the Trustee, the Treasurer, the Program Manager, nor any other advisor or consultant retained by or on behalf of the Trust makes any guarantee that you will not suffer a loss of the amount invested in any Account. - (d) You understand that as long as Union Bank and Trust Company serves as Program Manager for the Bright Start Direct-Sold College Savings Program and is performing services for the Trust, it may follow the directives of the Treasurer.
+When acting in such capacity, Union Bank and Trust Company will have no liability to you or any other Beneficiary of this Agreement. - (e) You acknowledge and agree that participation in the Bright Start Direct-Sold College Savings Program does not guarantee that any Beneficiary: (i) will be accepted as a student by an Institution of Higher Education or Apprenticeship Program; (ii) if accepted, will be permitted to continue as a student; (iii) will be treated as a state resident of any state for tuition purposes; (iv) will graduate from any Institution of Higher Education or complete any Apprenticeship Program; or (v) will achieve any particular treatment under applicable state or federal financial